 Closeup of powdered sugar topped, stollen dessert on a white plate

-Who knew stollen was a Brazilian Christmas treat too? © ullstein bild / Getty Images
+Who knew stollen was a Brazilian Christmas treat too?
+Getty Images

 Not one for downplaying festivities, Brazil’s Ceia de Natal (Christmas dinner) is a veritable banquet served late on Christmas Eve.
 Turkey – often decorated with local fruits – is served alongside a plethora of accompaniments like ham, garlicky kale, salted cod, salada de maionese (potato salad with raisins and apple slices), farofa (seasoned and toasted cassava flour), rice and nuts.

-When it comes to dessert, Italian and German influences mean that panettone (Italian sweet bread) and stollen (a German fruit cake) wouldn’t be out of place among the tropical fare.
-Rabanada is also a favourite festive pudding in Brazil – a variation on French toast, slightly stale bread is dipped in eggs and milk and fried, before being covered in sugar, cinnamon and a spiced-port syrup.
+When it comes to dessert, Italian and German influences mean that panettone (Italian sweet bread) and stollen (a German fruit cake) have pride of place amidst the tropical fare.
+Rabanada is also a favourite festive pudding in Brazil – a variation on French toast, slightly stale bread is dipped in eggs and milk and fried before being covered in sugar, cinnamon and a spiced-port syrup.

 Closeup of a metal tong holding a grilled prawn above a stack of grilled prawns on a white plate.